winwiz1/crisp-react/README.md

     The order of the rules is important.
 Since only one page rule is applied, the more specific API rule should be on the top.

-    If the Free plan is used, the maximum cache duration is limited to 2 hours.
-It causes a cache miss with subsequent re-caching every 2 hours for all .html pages, script bundles etc.
+    The maximum cache duration was limited to 2 hours on the Free plan, however Cloudflare has removed this restriction.
+For example, you can set the duration  to 7 days and ensure the subsequent re-caching occurs every week for all .html pages, script bundles etc.

 After the steps are completed the Heroku app will be using distributed caching and a free SSL certificate for the custom domain.
 Also the cache related statistics, monitoring and the breakdown of incoming requests by country will be available from Cloudflare even on the Free plan.